ThijnK/discord-bot-template-ts/README.md

 Commands are located in the [`src/commands`](./src/commands) folder.
 The [index.ts](./src/commands/index.ts) file exports all command categories, which is used to register them in the [`src/events/interactionCreate/commands.ts`](./src/events/interactionCreate/commands.ts) file.

 Commands are grouped into _categories_, each of which has its own folder.
-The `index.ts` file in each folder exports the commands in that category and provides some metadata about the category, which includes at least the name of the category.
+The `index.ts` file in each folder exports the commands in that category and provides some metadata about the category, which includes at least the name of the category, and optionally a description and emoji.

-Each command gets its own file, and consists of a `meta` object, built using a `SlashCommandBuilder` from `discord.js`, and a `exec` function, which is called when the command is executed.
+Each command gets its own file, and consists of a `meta` object, built using a `SlashCommandBuilder` from `discord.js`, and an `exec` function, which is called when the command is executed.
 This `exec` function is passed a context containing the bot client, a Logger instance (instantiated with the command name; see the [Logging](#logging) section), and the interaction itself.

 A command file should look something like this: